chinthaka2000/dami-aviation-website/README.md

 ## 📄 **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is proprietary software owned by DAMI Aviation Training Institute.
+All rights reserved.
+See the [LICENSE](LICENSE) file for details.

+**⚠️ IMPORTANT:** This software is not open source and may not be copied, modified, or distributed without explicit permission from DAMI Aviation Training Institute.

 ## 🤝 **Contributing**